 - Rescue Romance: Starts dating Strength of a River in his Shoulders after he saves her life by getting her food when she's stranded on a barren dig site for months.

-- Infant Immortality: Sustained in her case; Dresden is able to rescue her.
+- Improbable Infant Survival: Sustained in her case; Dresden is able to rescue her.

 Other victims of supernatural monsters

 A hapless convenience store clerk who has the misfortune of getting involved with Harry's flight from He Who Walks Behind.